-where φ{flat} is the flat-earth phase, φ{topo} is the topographic phase, φ{displ} is the phase due to ground displacement along the sensor line-of-sight (LOS), φ{atm} is the atmospheric phase and φ{iono} is the ionospheric phase.
-In order to estimate ice velocity, the displacement phase component must be isolated.
+Greenland_Ice_Sheet_cci+ Algorithm Theoretical Basis Document (ATBD) for CCI+ Phase 1 where φ{flat} is the flat-earth phase, φ{topo} is the topographic phase, φ{displ} is the phase due to ground displacement along the sensor line-of-sight (LOS), φ{atm} is the atmospheric phase and φ{iono} is the ionospheric phase.
+To estimate ice velocity, the displacement phase component must be isolated.
 This means that DInSAR processing includes removal of flat-earth and topography.
-Under the assumption that the atmosphere and the ionosphere are in a similar state for both acquisitions, the atmospheric and ionospheric components may be neglected.
+Under the assumption that the atmosphere and the ionosphere are in a similar state for both acquisitions, the atmospheric and ionospheric